 - 299 micrograms vitamin K (374 percent DV)

 - 2,202 international unit vitamin A (44 percent DV)

 - 10.8 milligrams vitamin C (18 percent DV)

 - 136 milligrams potassium (4 percent DV)

 - 0.7 milligrams vitamin E (3 percent DV)

 - 0.1 milligrams copper (3 percent DV)

-Meanwhile, one cup (about 175 grams) of boiled Swiss chard nutrition contains approximately:
+Meanwhile, one cup (about 175 grams) of boiled Swiss chard nutrition provides approximately: